EnviDat/envidat-python-utils/docs/docs/api/metadata/record.md

 **Args**

-- Convert
-  the content immediately to specified type.
+- **convert** (str) : Convert the content immediately to specified type.
+  Options: "str", "xml", "iso", "bibtex", "dif", "datacite", "ris", "dcat-ap"
 - **content_only** (bool) : Extract content from Record objects.

 **Returns**

-- **list** : Of Record entries for EnviDat metadata.
+- Of Record entries for EnviDat metadata.

+**Note**

+and content_only is set to True.